Contributing to PyAbel

 Citations

 Each version of PyAbel that is released triggers a new DOI on Zenodo, so that people can cite the project.
-If you would like you name added to the author list on Zenodo, please include it in .zenodo.json.
+If you would like your name added to the author list on Zenodo, please include it in .zenodo.json.

 For maintainers: Releasing a new version